 The world map islands and other projects are also under development to increase Dubai’s land mass, beaches and of course tourism.

 Did you know?
-When Palm Jumeirah was completed it was the largest man made island in the world.
+When Palm Jumeriah was completed, it was the largest man made island in the world.

 Be sure to haggle the price as the vendors will bloat the price to begin with.
 The weight element is not up for negotiation, but the workmanship is.
 Make your own judgement on how much you want to pay.

-You can find the souk located in Deira, near the Al Ras metro station.
+You can find the souk located in Deira, near the AI Ras metro station.